 The best horror films don’t just lure us into the unknown.
 They hold a funhouse mirror up to our everyday lives, making monsters out of the mundane.

-, a mother’s resentment toward her uncontrollable son manifests as a monstrous creature that threatens to consume them both.
+In The Babadook, playing this weekend at IU Cinema, a mother’s resentment toward her uncontrollable son manifests as a monstrous creature that threatens to consume them both.

 With a long cloak, black tophat, and knives that appear like natural extensions of his hands, the monster, Mister Babadook, is like a Jack the Ripper silhouette.
 He first appears in a pop-up storybook on the boy’s bookshelf.
 But as little Sam (Noah Wiseman) grows obsessed with the monster, his mom, Amelia (Essie Davis), becomes the real terror.